 You may be interested in reading more about visiting Prague throughout the year including in summer!

 If you are visiting other European cities in winter you may also be interested in these other city posts (we love travelling around Europe in winter!)

 The Historic Centre of Prague is a designated UNESCO World Heritage Site and you can read all about it HERE!

-Pin for later – Things to do in Prague
+Things to do and see in Prague in winter